NuGet/docs.microsoft.com-nuget/docs/Schema/project-json.md

 There can only be one framework in the frameworks section

 The framework should be empty, as shown above.
-No dependencies, compilation options, etc that you can see in DNX project.json files.
+No dependencies, compilation options, etc. that you can see in DNX project.json files.
 Given that there can only be a single framework it doesn't make sense to enter framework specific dependencies.

-Compilation is handled by MSBuild so compilation options, preprocessor defines, etc are all part of the MSBuild project file and not your project.json.
+Compilation is handled by MSBuild so compilation options, preprocessor defines, etc. are all part of the MSBuild project file and not your project.json.

 In NuGet 3 unlike in ASP.NET Core projects the user is not expected to manually edit the file, the UI is responsible for manipulating the content. we're working on unifying the experiences across the project systems for project.json, its not unified yet for this release.